vippsas/vipps-invoice-api/vipps-invoice-api.md

 ### Technical details about the API

-Swagger/OAS API documentation is available on GitHub: https://github.com/vippsas/vipps-invoice-api
+Swagger/OAS API documentation is available on [GitHub](https://github.com/vippsas/vipps-invoice-api#isp-invoice-service-provider)

 ### Getting access to Vipps developer keys